adriennelin/sugarfix/README.md

 ## Google Maps Real-time Search

 SugarFix is focused on bringing local businesses to users.
-A key feature is an interactive map that displays the search results visually.
+A key feature is an interactive map that displays search results visually.
 The map allows the user to filter businesses based on what is currently shown inside the map frame.

 ![google maps gif](https://res.cloudinary.com/adrienne/image/upload/c_scale,w_800/v1506726612/google_maps_filter_gnhvau.gif)